 What to expect

 - Rachel Quednau will contact you about advertising and promoting the event.
+Please fill out this short form so we know how you prefer to proceed with marketing efforts for your event.

 - Michelle Erfurt will continue to work with you to finalize event details.